chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-With that information, a client can run through a list of `seq` values from
+With that information, a client can run through a list of `seq` values of
 the events it's got on itself from before, and diff it against a set of
 integers going from zero `0` to whatever the number of events server
 told us it has.
 Now client knows exactly which events it needs to pull
-from the server -- based on a _diffed_ set of `seq` -- in order to
+from the server (based on a _diffed_ set of `seq`) in order to
 get to a consistent state with other peers.

 ![fig.19 - Sequenced Events](./images/fig-19-sequenced-events.png "fig. 19 - Sequenced Events")